preciousBlessed/alx-low_level_programming/0x00-hello_world/README.md

 # Implemented this in the body of  Task 5:
 ## printf("with proper grammar, but the outcome is a piece of art,\n");
-* To display the given text with a newline at the bask automatically.
+* To display the given text with a newline at the end.

+# Implement Task six to tell us the size of data types